NachoCP/EmotiTuneOT/article/article.md

 ```

 The song **I Love Rock'N'Roll"**, iconic from the 80s get the following set of emotions
-**"excitement, enthusiastic, joy, energy, rebellion, passion, empowerment, nostalgia"**.
+**"excitement, enthusiasm, joy, energy, rebellion, passion, empowerment, nostalgia"**.

-Now, we have to convert user's sentence to a set of emotions that could cover the representation.
+Now, we have to convert the user's sentence to a set of emotions that could cover the representation.
 We used another custom
-prompt for perfomring this action:
+prompt for performing this action:
 ```
 """
 Think that you are an expert in translating emotions from sentences.